hestiacp/hestiacp-docs/cli_commands/commands.rst

 **Restore system configuration**

-**Label**:

 **Options**: `[SYSTEM]`

-The function repairs or restores the system configuration file.
+This function repairs or restores the system configuration file.

 *******************************************************************